-- (2) In Abu Dhabi, students may select either the Finance or the Management concentration only. - (3) View the curriculum for the B.S.B.A.
+- [2] In Abu Dhabi, students may select either the Finance or the Management concentration only. - [3] View the curriculum for the B.S.B.A.
 (Accounting Option) Plus M.B.A.
-(Professional Accounting) Track program. - (4) In New York State there is an academic requirement of 150 credits for eligibility to sit for the CPA exam; go to the New York State Education Department, Office of Professions for further details. - (5) Students pursuing combined B.S. in Accounting and M.B.A.-Certified Public Accounting Track must include LLAW 210, ACCT 217, and FINC 325 as Business Electives.
+(Professional Accounting) Track program. - [4] In New York State there is an academic requirement of 150 credits for eligibility to sit for the CPA exam; go to the New York State Education Department, Office of Professions for further details. - [5] 100-level courses do not count towards Business Electives.
+Students pursuing combined B.S. in Accounting and M.B.A.-Certified Public Accounting Track must include LLAW 210, ACCT 217, and FINC 325 as Business Electives.